paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-305-exoneration-and-limitation-of-liability.md

 The words “liable for” are substituted for “liable to answer for or make good to any person”, the words “merchandise on the vessel” are substituted for “any merchandise whatsoever, which shall be shipped, taken in, or put on board any such vessel”, and the words “caused by a fire on the vessel” are substituted for “by reason or by means of any fire happening to or on board the vessel”, to eliminate unnecessary words.

+#### Amendments
+2022—Pub.
+L. 117–263 renumbered [section 30504 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section30504&num=0&edition=prelim) as this section.

-<a id="section-30505"></a>
+<a id="section-30523"></a>
-## § 30505.
+## § 30523.
 General limit of liability
-**(a) In General.—** Except as provided in [section 30506 of this title](./chapter-305-exoneration-and-limitation-of-liability.md#section-30506), the liability of the owner of a vessel for any claim, debt, or liability described in subsection (b) shall not exceed the value of the vessel and pending freight.
+**(a) In General.—** Except as provided in [section 30524 of this title](./chapter-305-exoneration-and-limitation-of-liability.md#section-30524), the liability of the owner of a vessel for any claim, debt, or liability described in subsection (b) shall not exceed the value of the vessel and pending freight.
 If the vessel has more than one owner, the proportionate share of the liability of any one owner shall not exceed that owner’s proportionate interest in the vessel and pending freight.

 **(b) Claims Subject to Limitation.—** Unless otherwise excluded by law, claims, debts, and liabilities subject to limitation under subsection (a) are those arising from any embezzlement, loss, or destruction of any property, goods, or merchandise shipped or put on board the vessel, any loss, damage, or injury by collision, or any act, matter, or thing, loss, damage, or forfeiture, done, occasioned, or incurred, without the privity or knowledge of the owner.